clinicaldocumentengineering/OpenCDEViewer/README.md

 ### Browsers Compatibility
 Due to most browsers security restrictions, OpenCDEViewer.xsl and input CDAs documents must be at the same folder (specially when working in local mode), these the reason why source xslt and sample documents are at the same folder.
 Provided source code is prepared to be tested locally, without needing a web server.
- * Firefox: all features run in local mode.
+ * Firefox: all features run in both local/server mode.
  * Chrome: regarding some security restrictions on referencing local xslt (see: http://stackoverflow.com/questions/3828898/can-chrome-be-made-to-perform-an-xsl-transform-on-a-local-file) by default OpenCDE Viewer won't run on firefox, to overcome that, just runt Chrome with --allow-file-access-from-files parameter.
 Inside a web browser OpenCDE Viewer runs perfect.
+ * Safari: all features run in both local/server mode.
+ * Internet explorer: all features run in both local/server mode except embedded PDF and HTML narrative text, as for a browser restriction as described at http://stackoverflow.com/questions/18627370/workaround-of-showing-a-base64-pdf-on-ie9.

 ### More on OpenCDE platform
 OpenCDE Viewer component, is part of a full solution for sharing clinical documents, from the OpenCDE platform.
 You can find more information on that, at company web site (http://clinicaldocumentengineering.com/)